141-143 & The Eagle

 The front of no. 141 (Arundel House) was built in the early 19th century, probably on an older building.
 It has an attractive semi-circular fanlight over the front door.
 In 1891 John Mead, a retired innkeeper aged 79, lived here.
 In 1903 Hugh Ford lived here and his wife Ethel was still living here when she died in 1947.
 This is posibly the same Ford family pictured to the right in 1895 with their goat cart.
 [A note written by Reg Mason said: “Hugh Ford, who lived two doors down from The Eagle, held a good clerical poistion at the Brewery.
 So did his brother, Clem, who lived opposite the office.”]

 No 143 (The Old Bakery) was formerly two cottages.
 It was run as a bakery and confectionery shop by Tom Llewellyn Baker – see photos in the gallery below.
 He baked his own bread and had a number of delivery rounds.
 A well known assistant in the shop was Elsie Revel.
-Mr. Baker had 3 children, Kitty, Mary and Laurie.
+Mr. Baker married Mary Louisa Hailey and they had 3 children, Kitty, Mary and Lelly.

 It later became Baker’s Stores, a small general stores and was run by Mr & Mrs Walton in the late 1950s and the early 1960s.
 It closed because of the spread of supermarkets.
 It was described by a local resident: “Next to the Eagle there was a small shop selling bread etc. and all the old fashioned types of sweets in large jars – aniseed balls, gobstoppers and those terrible pink plastic looking prawns!
 It was run by Mr. & Mrs. Walton who kept Schnauzer dogs.”